Arjun Narasingha KC: Personal life

 KC has six brothers and three sisters.
 He has five children including four daughters and one son.
-His second oldest daughter, Anjana KC Thapa, married popular youth leader and former Health Minister Gagan Thapa.
+His second oldest daughter, Anjana KC Thapa, married popular youth leader and former Health Minister Gagan Thapa, who is the current president of the Nepali Congress.

 His younger brother, Jagadiswor Narsingh KC, served in both the first and second Constituent Assembly and was elected three times as the President of Nepali Congress Nuwakot.
 In addition, Kedar Narsingh KC, his brother, previously served as the President of the Nepal Medical Council and the Director of the Tuberculosis Center.